-Windows 8 includes Hyper-V as a virtualization platform, but since not everybody will use this feature, it’s not enabled by default.
-Here’s how to enable it on your Windows 8 PC.
+Windows 8 and 10 includes Hyper-V as a virtualization platform, but since not everybody will use this feature, it’s not enabled by default.
+Here’s how to enable it on your Windows 8 or Windows 10 PC.

 Sometimes you want to be able to quickly access a website, without the big clunky desktop optimized interface.
 Treb allows you to do this by pinning mobile websites to the system tray for easy access.
 Here’s how to use it.

 Ever wanted to restore a file from the past, but don’t have a good way to do it?
 With System Restore Explore you can mount a System Restore snapshot, and browse a past copy of your entire drive.

 So you want to launch a program with parameters, but you prefer to pin programs to the taskbar rather than have shortcuts everywhere?
 Read on to find out how you can achieve this in a few seconds.

 Let’s face it: some applications just have really ugly icons.
 We can do something about that and change the ugly icons into something more pleasing and amp up your geek skills at the same time.
 Here’s how.

 So far we have shown you how to setup a classic dual-boot for Windows 8, and we even showed you how to do it without creating a new partition.
 If you still aren’t sold on the new version of Windows, here’s how to remove it entirely.

 If you’ve got multiple computers at your desk, you probably know that it’s a pain to use more than one keyboard and mouse.
 Here’s how to use a single keyboard and mouse on more than one PC using a tool from Microsoft.